 A constant desire to eat is an obstacle to any weight loss program.
 In some cases, chronic hunger can be caused by a hormone imbalance.
 It’s been proven that sleep deprivation increases levels of a hormone called ghrelin, which is responsible for producing the sensation of hunger.

 At the same time, levels of the hormone leptin – which helps to regulate the appetite – decrease.
 As such, the constant urge to eat could be the result of a hormone imbalance, brought on by lack of sleep.

 4. Mood swings and depression

-A large proportion of the female population experiences changes in mood just before their menstrual cycle, during pregnancy and during menopause.
+A large proportion of the female population experiences changes in mood just before menstruation, during pregnancy and during menopause.

-The hormonal changes produced during this time increase stress, depression and other negative emotions that we can normally manage in other situations.
+The hormonal changes produced during this time increase stress, depression and other negative emotions that, under normal circumstances, would be perfectly manageable.

 5. Migraines and headaches